 Pursuing a personal photography project sometimes helps you chip away at those walls and opens new doors to something new and unexpected.
 This may also solidify a particular new stylistic direction you didn’t expect to travel.
 I went through this myself a few years back.
 I’d always had an affinity towards motorized machinery from my early years of living in Southern California.
 I was brought up in the automotive industry and spinning wenches on anything motorized came easily for me.
 I was influenced by this for many years.
 I enjoyed owning and restoring classic cars since my high school days and still do.
 I also find myself photographing them on occasion at local car shows.

-Early on, I was awakened to the natural beauty that surrounds us in California as well.
+Being born in here I was also awakened to the natural beauty that surrounds us in California as well.
 From the ocean to the high Sierra Nevada mountains, we’re fortunate to have it all.
 I’ve explored and photographed this state and its natural beauty from every corner multitude of times.
 We also escort small groups to these special locations in California and internationally through our business, Jansen Photo Expeditions and have taught many how to capture its beauty through the lens.

 As a lot of residents of our amazing state, the California outdoor lifestyle revolves around hiking, backpacking, biking, skiing, kayaking, surfing and paddle boarding.
 There is the hot rod and motorcycle culture here as well.
 On top of all this, another popular pass time is general aviation.
 The fact that there are over 150 public airports in the state of California is quite astounding to me.
 At any given time, there are literally hundreds of small aircraft flying about.
 These planes, for the most part, are of relatively modern design, but we see the vintage aircraft as well.
 By vintage, I’m referring to classic military planes collected and restored to their original flying condition.